Safarveisi/kind-microservice/README.md

 # Service
 A web applciation (powered by fast api) that receives forecasting requests for different time ranges and for five different store ids.
-The request body (post) and its response follow the following schema
+Example of a request body (post) and its response:

 Request (post):